KPGG

 KPGG (103.9 FM, "103.9 The Pig") is a radio station broadcasting a classic country music format.
 Licensed to Ashdown, Arkansas, United States, it serves the Texarkana area.
 The station is currently owned by American Media Investments, Inc. Studios are located on College Drive in Texarkana, Texas and its transmitter is in Ogden, Arkansas.

 Broadcast personalities include Michael B, Doug Davis, Fabienne Thrash, Brad Ford, and "Milam".
 Additional weekly programming on the station includes the "Wake Up Call" with Michael B & Doug Davis, Fabe's Lunchtime Requests, "Roots of Country" with Doug Davis, "Sunday's Kind of Country", and "God's Country", featuring gospel music by classic country artists.

-Station management: Kirk Keller

 Rebranding as "The Pig"

 On February 4, 2019, KPGG rebranded as "98.5 & 103.9 The Pig", adding a simulcast on KHDY-FM 98.5 FM Clarksville, Texas).
+The station later dropped the simulcast on January 4, 2021.